AnneSoBen/obitools_workflow/README.md

 Thanks to **Lucie Zinger**, **Frédéric Boyer**, **Céline Mercier** and **Clément Lionnet** for their help with the obitools!

+## How to cite this repository

+Benoiston Anne-Sophie, Obitools workflow (2022), GitHub repository, https://github.com/AnneSoBen/obitools_workflow

+Thank you for citing this repository is you use it for your research :)

 ## References

 Boyer, F., Mercier, C., Bonin, A., Bras, Y. L., Taberlet, P., & Coissac, E. (2016). obitools : A unix-inspired software package for DNA metabarcoding.
 Molecular Ecology Resources, 16(1), 176‑182.